Mark Pontius

-Mark Andrew Pontius is an American musician who is best known as a founding member and drummer of the American alt pop band Foster the People; he left the band in 2021.
-Prior to joining Foster the People in 2009, Pontius was part of Los Angeles indie pop band Malbec.
+Mark Andrew Pontius (born January 3, 1985) is an American musician who is best known as a founding member and drummer of the American alt pop band Foster the People; he left the band in 2021.
+Prior to joining Foster the People in 2009, Pontius was part of the now-defunct indie pop band Malbec.

 Early life

-Pontius was born on January 3, 1985, in Florida to Harriet and Lawrence Lee "Larry" Pontius.
+Pontius was born on January 3, 1985, in Orlando, Florida to Harriet and Lawrence Lee "Larry" Pontius.
 Growing up, Pontius drummed in garage bands and community groups.
 Pontius graduated from Lyman High School in Longwood, Florida in 2003.

 After graduating high school, Pontius moved to Los Angeles to study cinematography.
 He attended and graduated from film school but pursued a career in music after graduation.
-In 2004 and 2005, Pontius appeared on the GSN show Extreme Dodgeball, competing for the Silent But Deadly Mimes in one season and the Reef Sharks in the second season.
+In 2004 and 2005, Pontius appeared on the GSN game show Extreme Dodgeball, competing for the Silent But Deadly Mimes in one season and the Reef Sharks in the second season.

 Career

 2003–2010: Malbec and early musical contributions

 After moving to Los Angeles, Pontius joined the indie pop band Malbec which was fronted by Pablo Signori and included music producer Speakerbomb.

 Besides being the band's drummer, Pontius also directed and edited all of their music videos.
 Pontius left the band in December 2009 and subsequently formed Foster the People.
 Malbec disbanded the following year.